sdziadkowiec/recipes-to-notes/README.md

 - `instructions (Optional[List[str]])`: Step-by-step cooking instructions.
 - `hints (Optional[str])`: Additional tips or suggestions for the recipe.
 - `image_url (Optional[str])`: URL of the main recipe image if available.

+# Internationalization
+Names of properties and recipe section headings in Notion plugin are language-specific.
+By default, English and Polish locale are provided, but other languages can be easily added by modifying [i18n.py](src/recipes_to_notes/i18n.py) file